CHANGING THE REFLECTION IN THE MIRROR

 I HOPE YOU DANCE

-When this happens it can throw us for a loop, sometimes causing us to veer off our path.
-But when we face such a challenge can we stand tall and fearless?
+When these moments strike, they can truly throw us for a loop, sometimes causing us to veer off our established path.
+The true test, however, lies in how we respond: Can we stand tall and fearless in the face of such profound challenges?

 After all, life was never meant to be a painless experience.
-Make your life special and meaningful, despite what happens to you, and in your determined resolve you will find the gold nugget of your soul’s joy.
+The very fabric of growth and transformation often involves navigating discomfort and overcoming obstacles.
+The profound invitation is to make your life special and meaningful, despite what happens to you.
+In your determined resolve to do so, you’ll discover the precious gold nugget of your soul’s joy.
+It’s in facing adversity with grace and courage that we unearth our deepest strengths and connect with the profound beauty of our own spirit.

 [Below you will find the complete lyrics of this wonderful song: